Joining Related Resources¶

 GET /api/publishers?join=books&join_type=left

-Invalid values yield 400 Bad Request
+Invalid values yield 400 Bad Request.

 Pagination with joins¶